FAIR-NHH/BSRI/data/readme.md

 - gov_should_reduce_inequality*: "Do you generally agree, disagree, or neither agree nor disagree with this statement: In Norway, the national government should aim to reduce the economic differences between the rich and the poor."
 - WP1219*: Gender of respondent.
-Coded 1: mle, 2: female.
+Coded 1: male, 2: female.
 - WP1220*: Age.
 Coded as years, but topcoded at 99.
 100: refused.
 - WP3117*: Education.
 Coded 1: Completed elementary education or less, 2: Secondary - 3 year Tertiary secondary education, 3: Completed four years of education beyond secondary education.
 4: Don't know, 5: refused.
 - income_2*: Annual household income in international dollars.